boldcat2015/NumericalApproximation/README.md

 #NumericalApproximation

-My codes for course "Numerical Approximation", 2015 fall.
+This repository contains CD attached with the textbook, and my codes, for course "Numerical Approximation", 2015 fall.